OpenLake/File-Sharing-App/CONTRIBUTING.md

 ---

 ## 1. Code of Conduct
 All contributors are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a welcoming environment.
+All technical exchanges on Discord -https://discord.gg/tNcwTQ5Q43.

 ---